Dr. Aaron Donnell

 Weather-allergy synergy

-Chicago's current high reading is mainly tied to ragweed.
+Chicago's current low reading is mainly tied to ragweed.
 Conditions look most manageable when wind is lighter and outdoor exposure is shorter.

 Better